 The renovation project of the former main building of the School of Business was started in May 2019 and it was completed in late 2020.
 The main occupant of the building is Aalto University Executive Education Ltd (Aalto EE).
 The building also offers a restaurant and event venues operated by Kanresta as well as office space for external tenants.
 The building was designed by Woldemar Baeckman and Hugo Harmia.

-The new building complex
+The new building complex, Metro Block

-The campus block comprises the main building of the School of Arts, Design and Architecture (Väre), shopping center A Bloc and the main building of the School of Business.
+The Metro block comprises the main building of the School of Arts, Design and Architecture (Väre), shopping center A Bloc and the main building of the School of Business.
 The total area of the new buildings on the campus is 47,500 gross sqm.
 Solar panels and geothermal energy provide electricity for the building.

 School of Business (2019)